-The Manufacturer’s Suggested Retail Price for the 2014 Toyota RAV4 starts just under $25,000.
-A top-of-the-line Limited edition with AWD and options can reach around $30,000.
-The RAV4 EV, available to California buyers, has a higher price of $50,660.
-At its starting price, the new RAV4 is in line with the Honda CR-V and Ford Escape, two of its strongest competitors.
-Other compact SUVs, such as the Kia Sportage, Mazda CX-5 and Hyundai Santa Fe, start at lower prices.
-But, because of the RAV4’s simpler trim level and minimum of extra add-ons, you don’t have to worry about reaching the mid- to high-$30,000 prices that can come with other loaded vehicles in this segment.
-Before buying, be sure to check the KBB.com Fair Purchase Price to see what others in your area are paying for the new Toyota RAV4.
-In resale price, we predict that the RAV4 will retain its value well in the years to come, on par with the Honda CR-V, better than Ford’s Escape but below the Subaru Forester.
+The base price for a 2015 Toyota RAV4 LE is about $24,500, including the $885 destination charge.
+On the other end of the price ladder, the top-of-the-line Limited model starts with AWD and option packages can extend to more than $31,000.
+Those prices are right in line with competitors like the Honda CR-V and Ford Escape, two of its strongest competitors.
+Other compact SUVs like the Kia Sportage and Mazda CX-5 start lower, but the RAV4's simplified trim levels keep even a loaded RAV4 well below the mid- to high-$30,000 prices that afflict other vehicles in this segment, like the Volkswagen Tiguan.
+Be sure to check the KBB.com Fair Purchase Price to see what others in your area are paying for the new Toyota RAV4.
+The RAV4 should retain its value on par with the Honda CR-V and better than Ford's Escape, but below the Subaru Forester.

-All RAV4 trims except the EV can be equipped with all-wheel drive, which enhances traction in wet weather and on dirt roads.
-Other options vary by trim level and include a navigation system with Toyota’s Entune telematics system that includes voice recognition and various apps for everything from making reservations to finding sports scores, JBL premium audio system with 11 speakers, and blind-spot monitoring with rear cross-traffic alert.
-For the RAV4 EV, a Level 2, Leviton 240-volt home charging system is available.
+All wheel drive (AWD) is available on all Toyota RAV4 models, enhancing the SUV's traction in wet weather and on dirt roads.
+Other options include a navigation system with Toyota's Entune telematics – which includes voice recognition and various apps for everything from making reservations to finding sports scores – JBL premium audio system with 11 speakers, and blind-spot monitoring with rear cross-traffic alert.
+New this year, mid-level XLE models can be ordered with the power liftgate from Limited models.